-Live commentary on Sunday Sport on RTÉ Radio 1 with Michael Corcoran and Donal Lenihan and analysis from Eddie O'Sullivan and Niamh Briggs.
+Live commentary on Sunday Sport on RTÉ Radio 1 with Michael Corcoran and Donal Lenihan, with Shane Byrne and James Downey on analysis.

 We need your consent to load this YouTube contentWe use YouTube to manage extra content that can set cookies on your device and collect data about your activity.
 Please review their details and accept them to load the content.Manage Preferences

 Like all of their rivals, Ireland had their scheduled off-week last weekend but for Scotland, their stretch without a game goes back all the way to their 13 February loss to Wales due to the postponement of their round three clash against France.